 Youth Start-up Program

-It is proposed an incentive under which resident or non-resident entities with permanent establishment in Cabo Verde that make:
+An incentive is proposed under which resident or non-resident entities with permanent establishment (PE) in Cabo Verde that make:

 - cash capital contributions to companies eligible under the Youth Start-up Program, or to

-- companies based in municipal territory with average of GDP per capita in the last three years below the national average, as well as to
+- companies based in a municipal territory with average gross domestic product (GDP) per capita in the last three years below the national average, as well as to

 - micro and small companies,

-b) Their tax and contributory situation is regularized;
+- their tax and contributory situation is regularised

-c) They not taxed under indirect tax methods;
+- they are not taxed under indirect tax methods, and

 The deduction cap shall apply even if the company makes capital contributions in more than one eligible company.